English EN Deutsch DE Français FR Español ES Italiano IT

 Clothes & Equipment

 This a sparsely populated region and the arctic weather can change dramatically on short notice.
 Especially on the mountains stages there are few places to take shelter.
 Therefore, choose high-quality rain gear and long-finger gloves that keep you warm and dry, even in the very worst of weather conditions.
-Ordinary wind jackets and leg warmers and will not give adequate protection.
+A wind jacket and leg warmers and will not give adequate protection.
 You will lose a lot of heat if your legs get wet and water trickles down into your shoes.
 Rain trousers that overlap your overshoes will however prevent this from happening.
 Basically your rain gear should be able to keep you dry even when standing in a shower.

 Recommended rain gear